sunilnayak133/ikccd/README.md

 # ikccd
 IK Solver using Cyclic Coordinate Descent made for Unity3D

-# How to Run the Solver
+# How to run the solver
  - Run the IKSolve scene and move around the Target GameObject.